Weihrauch

 3. Traditional medicine

-4. Cosmetics and skin care
+4. Cosmetics and skincare

 Tips for using frankincense

-• Choose pure frankincense without chemical additives.
+• Choose pure incense without any chemical additives.

 Frequently Asked Questions